Rapid Bus: Rapid On-Demand

-Rapid Bus provides the demand-responsive transit (DRT) service, currently known as Rapid on-Demand.
-Rapid on-Demand provides a flexible, ride-sharing public transportation service that operates without fixed routes or schedules.
-These vans are dynamically dispatched based on passenger requests through the Kummute, Mobi, Trek Rides, or Rapid on-Demand app, optimizing routes in real-time using AI and GPS tracking.
+Rapid Bus provides the demand-responsive transit (DRT) service, currently known as Rapid On-Demand.
+Rapid On-Demand provides a flexible, ride-sharing public transportation service that operates without fixed routes or schedules.
+These vans are dynamically dispatched based on passenger requests through the Rapid on-Demand app, optimizing routes in real-time using AI and GPS tracking.

 Rapid on-Demand was first introduced as the proof-of-concept (POC) service in Wangsa Maju through route T250 from 3 October 2022 to 5 February 2023, followed by Alam Megah through route T757 from 13 February 2023 (now a permanent DRT service that replaced the feeder bus service) and Universiti Malaya through route T789 from 15 May 2023 to 14 August 2023.
+The promotional rate of fare was RM1.00 which was available from the start of the proof-of-concept service in 2023 until 31 January 2026 where it became RM2.00.
+In addition, passengers with monthly passes are now required to pay the booking fare of the service.

-As of July 2025 where the DRT proof-of-concept service was successful in 2023, there are currently 92 Rapid On Demand services in operation (79 Rapid KL On-Demand & 13 Rapid Penang On Demand) with 300 vans was deployed.
-Some of the on-Demand routes replacing the respective feeder bus services.
-The Rapid on-Demand services have expanded to service areas without Rapid KL bus and rail services, such as Rawang, Sepang & Klang areas in Selangor as well as the Seberang Perai area in Penang.
+As of July 2025 where the DRT proof-of-concept service was successful in 2023, there are currently 92 Rapid On-Demand services in operation (79 Rapid KL On-Demand & 13 Rapid Penang On-Demand) with 300 vans deployed.
+Some of the on-demand routes are replacing the respective feeder bus services, which have lower ridership.
+The Rapid on-demand services have expanded to service areas without Rapid KL bus and rail services, such as the Rawang, Sepang & Klang areas in Selangor as well as the Seberang Perai area in Penang.

 RapidBET – Rapid Bus Express Transit service

-In 2010, SPAD introduced the express transit system in Klang Valley, namely BET, where the buses utilize less congested highways to link between heavily populated areas and city centers in Kuala Lumpur, Putrajaya and Penang.
-Naturally, by using the highways, travel time is reduced as the highways are less congested than the normal routes.
+In 2010, SPAD introduced the express transit system in Klang Valley, namely BET, where the buses utilize less congested highways to link heavily populated areas and city centers in Kuala Lumpur, Putrajaya and Penang.
+Naturally, by using the highways, travel time is reduced, as the highways are less congested than the normal routes.
 The service will have limited stops and rely on feeder buses and park-n-ride facilities to ensure sufficient ridership.
 With BET, travel time is expected to be reduced by up to 50 percent on certain BETs.